fuzzywalrus/wp-auth0-for-all/README.md

+# Auth0 for All .... and Disable Auth0 for Admin

+**Auth0 for All**: A lightweight WordPress plugin that enables front-end authentication with Auth0 without creating WordPress user accounts.

+**Disable Auth0 for Admin**: A lightweight WordPress plugin that disables Auth0 for the WordPress admin panel.
+See below for installation instructions under the "Disable Auth0 for Admin" heading.

 # Auth0 for All

-A lightweight WordPress plugin that enables front-end authentication with Auth0 without creating WordPress user accounts.

 ## Description